geb/geb/doc/manual/src/chapters/020-browser.md

 ## At checking

-Browser objects have an [`at(Class pageType)`](api/geb/Browser.html#at(java.lang.Class\)) method that tests whether or not the browser is currently at the type of page modeled by the given page object type.

-Pages define an [“at checker”][page-at] that the browser uses for this test.
+Pages define an [“at checker”][page-at] that the browser uses for checking if it is pointing at a given page.

     class SignupPage extends Page {
         static at = {